 But at Chloe's school, St Nicholas in Chippenham, Wiltshire, they were able to celebrate her life at their annual Friendship Day ceremony.

 "It's really important that we do something here in the school" says Bruce Douglas, the head teacher.
 "Those young people are so special and important to us, they leave such a big gap when they're not here."

-For a version without subtitles, click here.
+For a version with subtitles, click here.

 Video Journalist: Kate Monaghan